Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 root.render(<App />);
 ```

+**Need to write more on this** like what is need? what is concurrent mode etc

 ## Server-Side Rendering & Search Engine Optimization
 **What is SSR (Server-Side Rendering)**
 SSR is a technique where web pages are rendered on the server and sent as fully rendered HTML to the browser, improving initial page load and SEO.